 Launched in 2008 and based at the University of California San Francisco, TRANSPERS brings together a broad spectrum of experts from across the world — from academia, government, and groups representing patients, providers, and payers — to examine critical issues that impact the translation of personalized medicine into practice and policy.
 Using an evidence-based approach, we launch projects and establish working groups to explore key areas, including healthcare utilization, patient preferences, costs and cost-effectiveness, evidence development and evaluation, patient diversity, decision-making (patient, provider, payer, and government), and policy.

 A major focus of our work is healthcare coverage, reimbursement, and policy decisions by payers.
-Since 2007, TRANSPERS has convened an Evidence and Reimbursement Policy Advisory Council comprised of private payers and thought leaders.
+Since 2007, TRANSPERS has convened an Evidence and Reimbursement Payer Advisory Council comprised of private payers and thought leaders.
 This unique advisory group includes senior executives from the eight largest commercial US health plans and leading regional plans as well as thought leaders from research, policy and government.